SergKrasilnikov/GeoCross/readme.md

 Fig. 2.
 Measuring the distance between the crater centre and each profile point.

+(3) Calculate the distance from the crater to the points.
-(3) Using points in the centre of each crater from which you want to calculate ejecta thickness, calculate the distance between this point and the profiles' points (Point Distance) (Fig. 2).
-Make .dbf file.
+Using points in the centre of each crater from which you want to calculate ejecta thickness, calculate the distance between this point and the profiles' points (Point Distance) (Fig. 2).
 Add a column named "DIAM" with a diameter of the crater in km.
-Export this file as .dbf.
-Open it and sort values "NEAR_FID".
-Make the same movements for all craters, which ejecta could be found in the area with your cross-section.
+Export this file as .dbf ("Export" in the attribute table).
+Open it and sort values "NEAR_FID" (could be done in LibreOffice).
+Make the same movements for all craters, which ejecta could be found in the area of your cross-section.

+(4) Naming of .dbf files.
-(4) Add all files to the program. profile.dbf add to the data\elevation.
-Files with distances between craters and cross-section points - data\layers\"NUMBER OF FOLDERS (IF 0-IS LOWER LAYER)".
+The .dbf file with the profile should be called "profile.dbf".
+The layers files with distances between craters and cross-section points should be called by numbers (like "0.dbf").
+IF 0-IS LOWER LAYER AT THE CROSS-SECTION.

+(5) Location of the files.
+Add all files to the program folders.
+Locate 'profile.dbf' with elevation profile in the folder `(...\data\elevation\)`

 ---

 ### Running
-Locate 'profile.dbf' with elevation profile in the folder `(...\data\elevation\)`

-Locate layers .dbf files in the folder `(...\data\layers\'NUMBER OF LAYER')` - starts from the lower layer/layers at the zero folder until upper layer at the latest number.

-To run this code type in the terminal in the folder with `run.py file (...\src\)`:
+To run this code type in the terminal in the folder with `...\src\`:

 `python run.py \'ABSOLUTE LOCATION OF THE \'data\' DIRECTORY\'`

 Results will be stored in the folder `(...\data\output\)` in the .jpg and .svg formats.

+You can correct plot settings if axes are wrong in the file `(...\src\geo_cross\functions\plotting\plot.py`.

 ---